Admonstrator/Admonstrator/README.md

 ## Stop the war in Ukraine 🇺🇦

-I am not Ukrainian myself but my wife is.
-We have family and friends in Ukraine and are deeply concerned about the current situation.
 If you can afford it, please consider donating to the [Ukraine's defenders](https://war.ukraine.ua/donate/).

 There are plenty of charities you can donate to - if you don't want to donate to the military.
 Every little bit helps! 🙏